Emma Raducanu: British teenager reaches US Open semi-finals in New York

 Raducanu, ranked 361st in the world when she burst on to the scene at Wimbledon earlier this summer, headed into her maiden Grand Slam quarter-final having dropped only 15 games in four main-draw matches.
 But Bencic, the 11th seed and world No 12, was by some distance the highest-ranked player she had ever faced.

-The Swiss, who had won 13 of her 14 previous matches heading into the last-eight clash, made a strong start by breaking a tentative Raducanu in her opening service game before consolidating with a comfortable hold as the Brit struggled to find her feet inside Arthur Ashe Stadium.
+The Swiss, who had won 13 of her 14 previous matches, made a strong start by breaking a tentative Raducanu in her opening service game before consolidating with a comfortable hold as the Brit struggled to find her feet inside Arthur Ashe Stadium.

 Absolutely incredible @EmmaRaducanu congratulations 👏 👏👏how enjoyable was that to watch.
 Welcome to the GS SF club.
 Enjoy the moment 💪🔥🎾— Jo Durie (@Jodurie) September 8, 2021